At a Glance

 How to prepare for a job interview at Humand Talent

-Familiarise yourself with instructional design models like ADDIE and Bloom’s Taxonomy.
-Be prepared to discuss how you've applied these frameworks in your previous work, as this will demonstrate your expertise and understanding of effective learning design.
+Brush up on models like ADDIE and Bloom’s Taxonomy.
+Be ready to discuss how you’ve applied these frameworks in your previous work.
+This shows your understanding of effective learning design and your commitment to outcome-driven education.

-Since the role involves working with subject matter experts, be ready to share examples of how you've successfully collaborated in the past.
-Discuss any challenges you faced and how you overcame them to create learner-friendly content.
+Since the role involves working with subject matter experts, be prepared to share examples of how you've successfully collaborated in the past.
+Highlight your communication skills and how you ensure that complex information is made accessible to learners.